dswenn/dswenn.github.io/library.md

 54. The Intergalactic Design Guide: Harnessing the Creative Potential of Social Design by Cheryl Heller
 55. The Art of Innovation by Tom Kelley
 56. The Whole Earth Discipline by Stewart Brand
+57. The Circular Economy – A User’s Guide by Walter R. Stahel

 ## Currently Reading
-56. The Circular Economy – A User’s Guide by Walter R. Stahel (26%)
+58. Manifesto for a Moral Revolution by Jacqueline Novogratz
+59. Why We're Polarized by Ezra Klein

 ## Reading List